 Why Choose Jim Miron

 When facing the crippling financial burdens associated with a serious personal injury, it’s crucial that you work with an attorney who possesses the background and experience necessary to ensure your rights are protected every step of the way.
-When you are represented by Mr. Miron, you will benefit from:
+When you are represented by Jim, you will benefit from:

 - An experienced lawyer – Miron has been handling premises liability cases in Connecticut for over 25 years and has developed a proven track record of success.